colgate-cosc460/colgatedb/labs/lab1.md

 `Field` objects, one per field in the `Tuple`.  `Field` is an interface that different data types (e.g.,integer, string) implement.
 Tuples also have a type (or schema), called a *tuple descriptor*, represented by a `TupleDesc` object.
 This object consists of a collection of `TDItem` objects, one per field in the tuple.
 Each `TDItem` specifies the field `Type` and the name of the `Field`.

 It is possible to create a `Tuple` object by simply calling the constructor and setting each field using the `setField` method.
-In a later lab, you will parse data on disk to create tuples, using methods like the `parse` method on `Type` objects.
-You will also write out data using the `serialize` method on `Field` objects.
+In a later lab, you will parse data on disk to create tuples.

 **Task 1**  Implement the methods in `TupleDesc`.
 You'll notice that each method currently throws an `UnSupportedOperationException`.
 You can replace this line with your code.
 After you implement the methods in `TupleDesc` you should be able to pass the unit tests in `TupleDescTest`.

 **Task 2**  Implement the methods in `Tuple`.
 After you implement the methods in `Tuple` you should be able to pass the unit tests in `TupleTest`.

 **Task 3**  The code that you will write in this course will make heavy use of the object-oriented language features of Java.
 While I hope that many of the concepts it uses were covered in 102, I realize that (a) 102 was a "long time ago" for many of you and (b) perhaps some of the concepts were not covered in detail.
 Therefore, in these early labs I will ask you questions to refresh or add to your Java knowledge.
-Task 3 is to answer the questions in the file titled `lab1questions.txt`.
+Task 3 is to answer the questions in the file `labs/lab1questions.txt`.

 ## Milestone

-If the submitted code (see instructions above) passes the `TupleDescTest` and `TupleTest` then you have completed the milestone for this lab.
+If the submitted code (see instructions above) passes the `TupleDescTest` and `TupleTest` and you have answered the questions (Task 3), then you have completed the milestone for this lab.

 ## Submission instructions